• About

 Kabah Urban Park is called the lungs of Cancun.
 It is a protected natural area that preserves a variety of flora and fauna.
 Those seeking refuge from the big city will enjoy treading the trails through the park and spotting lizards, coatis, and iguanas.
 There’s also a sports circuit and playgrounds for the little ones.

-Things to do around Cancun, Mexico
+Things to Do Around Cancun, Mexico

 Most attractions in the Yucatan Peninsula are just a half-day trip or a day trip from Cancun.
 Here, I’ve included a list of things to do around Cancun that are not very far from the city.